ibm-cloud-docs/Backup/install-backup-client-linux.md

 3. After the username and password, no further input is required.
 The prompts that are written to the screen as the installation proceeds can be safely ignored.

-    They are being produced by a subscript, which is started by the `evault_manual.sh` script.
+    They are produced by a subscript, which is started by the `evault_manual.sh` script.
 The `evault_manual.sh` script provides the input for these prompts.
     {: note}

 4. The installation is complete when the following messages appear.